Multipath Channel

 Auto

-is specified, the channel automatically allocates enough memory to simulate propagation delay. -
+, the channel automatically allocates enough memory to simulate a propagation delay. -

 Property

-is set - the Maximum Delay parameter specifies the maximum propagation delay time, any samples beyond this time are ignored.
+is set, the Maximum Delay parameter is used to specify the maximum propagation delay time, and any samples beyond this time are ignored.

 Values |